vinaya-class/vinaya-class.github.io/src/13-money.md

 serve a bhikkhu using that credit when he asks (Amazon voucher, restaurant, pastry shop).

-### Non-offences
+### Non-offenses

-There is no offence for a bhikkhu, in the monastery, to pick up gold or money and put it away for safe keeping.
+There is no offense for a bhikkhu, in the monastery, to pick up gold or money and put it away for safe keeping.

 ## NP 19, Selling or buying